-In October 2023, a team from Made Blue visited Fort Portal in Uganda to visit the WASH & Learn programme, which they continued to support in 2023. that are hit hard by the water crisis.
+In October 2023, a team from Made Blue visited Fort Portal in Uganda to visit the WASH & Learn programme, which they continued to support in 2023.

+that are hit hard by the water crisis.
 During the year, Simavi presented the Water Business Circle to a dozen companies, and it was met with broad enthusiasm and interest.
 This directly paid off in 2023 when we received a wonderful platform during the AquaTech 2023 expo in the RAI Amsterdam.
 As the social partner of this international water fair, Simavi was able to hold many constructive discussions with companies active in the water world.
-Furthermore, we received a donation for more than €10,000 from AguaTech.
+Furthermore, we received a donation for more than €10,000 from AquaTech.
 Additionally, Earthwater, a new business relationship of Simavi, made a substantial donation to kickstart our Stop Sex for Water campaign in 2024.

 Simavi is committed to growing its business network in 2024 and leading the way in terms of collaborating with companies that are open to take steps towards a sustainable water future.

-Engaging our supporters In 2023 we engaged more than 64,000 supporters, of which 28,569 supporters made a financial contribution to our work.
+In 2023 we engaged more than 64,000 supporters, of

+which 28,569 supporters made a financial contribution to

+Engaging our supporters

+our work.
 Gross turnover from private donors has been almost stable at around 1.7 million euros.
 Individual donors are of great importance to Simavi.
 The financial support given by our supporters in the Netherlands funds a large part of our daily work.
 We are proud and happy to rely on the support of the people that believe in our way of working.
 But their engagement means more than just that; they also strengthen our visibility and are a powerful voice in spreading the message.
 In 2023 we saw a decline in our income from direct mail.
 It was a turbulent year during which many people saw their cost of living rise significantly.
 Another challenge in 2023 has been that the acceptgiro payment method has been discontinued.
 In order to fill the gap in payment methods left by the acceptgiro, a consortium of NGOs in the Netherlands collaborated to develop an alternative payment method.
 Although the acceptance rate of the new payment method was low at the beginning of the year, this increased over the course of 2023.
 We are confident that more and more donors will be open to using this new payment method, and we will regain the number of donors we lost due to the discontinuation of the acceptgiro.

-Growing our structural donor base In 2023 we welcomed more structural donors to our supporter base, and we will continue to invest in persuading people to make a long-term financial
+Growing our structural donor base